Algorithm Binary Search Function - C++ Programming Tutorial

 Example 3

-Let's see another simple example to compare the elements using comparison function:
+Let's examine another straightforward example to contrast the elements using a comparison function:

 #include <iostream>